Fury0us/nettools/README.md

 i am in no way, shape, or form, responsible for any of the actions taken in use of this script, it is merely a tool and is meant to be used professionally and with express written permission from the company/entity for which the penetration test is to be performed.
 Happy Hacking!

+## update 12/15/23
+added multiple options in the passive recon menu such as
+- Infoga
+- the Moriarty-Project
+- holehe
+- spiderfoot
+- ReconDog
+- GitRob